cresset-template/cresset/README.md

 ## _Raison D'être_
 The purpose of this section is to introduce a new paradigm for deep learning development.
-I hope that using Docker Compose for deep learning projects will eventually become best practice, improving the reproducibility of ML experiments and relieving ordinary researchers from the burden of managing their development environments.
+I hope that, eventually, using Docker Compose for deep learning projects will become best practice.

 Developing in local environments with `conda` or `pip` is commonplace in the deep learning community.